Living in Indonesia, A Site for Expatriates

 Advantages to Living in an Apartment

 Just as in your home country, there are several advantages to living in an apartment instead of a house, though ultimately it is a personal choice.
 First, less maintenance is required for apartments due to their smaller size.
-Also, you will not need to hire as many staff to help you with the upkeep, as the apartment complex has its own security and maintenance crew.
-The security staff can also accept deliveries when you're out.
-Apartment buildings also allow you to live above the street level which can help reduce noise, bugs and rodents.Bona Vista Apartments - Jakarta
+Also, you will not need staff to help you with the upkeep, as the apartment complex has its own security and maintenance crew.
+The security staff or concierge can accept deliveries when you're out.
+Apartment buildings allow you to live above the street level which can help reduce bugs, rodents and dust.Bona Vista Apartments - Jakarta

 Looking for an Apartment

-When searching for an apartment, you can either go through an reputable agency or broker who can show you a wide range of apartments from their database to meet your needs, or you can visit the apartment complexes yourself.
+When searching for an apartment, it is advised to use a reputable agency or broker who can show you a wide range of apartments from their database to meet your needs, or you can visit the apartment complexes yourself.
+Rely on their industry knowledge to inform you of past experiences in the apartment buildings you are considering and forewarn you of any potential problems.
+Most companies can offer this service to you free of charge as their commission will be paid by the landlord.

 It is easy to visit apartments on your own, provided you have the names of the complexes and their addresses.
-All apartment complexes have a management office and their marketing staff will be happy to show you the available, or soon to be available, apartments.
+Most apartment complexes have a management office and their marketing staff will be happy to show you the available, or soon to be available, apartments.
 More likely than not, the marketing person will also speak English.
+If the apartments are owned by individuals and are not managed by a professional management company, there may be a number of individual agents that have been appointed by individual owners to market the apartments separately.
+In this case you may need to schedule an appointment ahead of time to view the apartment..

-An agency will provide transportation and pick you up from your hotel or temporary accommodation.
-Look for a reputable agency that represents you as the tenant and not the landlord on any offers or negotiations on a property, and provides services including: negotiations with the landlord regarding all terms and conditions of the lease agreement, a letter of intent to insure that the apartment is reserved for you, arrangements for payments of deposit, base rent and service charges.
-An agency should also conduct a pre-lease inspection of the apartment on your behalf and check the following: electrical capacity and overall wiring condition, water supply, telephone, air conditioners, woodwork and structure.
+An agency should provide transportation and pick you up from your hotel or temporary accommodation.
+Look for a reputable agency that represents you as the tenant and not the landlord on any offers or negotiations on a property.
+Services they should provide include : negotiations with the landlord regarding all terms and conditions of the lease agreement, a letter of intent to insure that the apartment is reserved for you, arrangements for payments of deposit, base rent and service charges.
+An agency can offer to conduct a pre-lease inspection of the apartment on your behalf and check the following: electrical capacity and overall wiring condition, water supply, telephone, air conditioners, woodwork and structure.
+If renovations have been requested, the agent should follow up on these renovations and make sure they have been completed prior to the client moving in.

 How to Locate Major Apartment Complexes

 As was suggested in the Preparing for your Move article on this web site, an initial visit before you move would be a good time to start looking for your new home.
 If you don't have the chance to make a familiarization trip, you can stay in Temporary Housing (i.e., a hotel or a serviced apartment) until you find a permanent home.
-During your search you should be equipped with a good map of Jakarta.
+During your search you should be equipped with a good map of Jakarta or download an accurate GPS program or app to your hand phone or tablet.
 The best maps to buy are the Falk Planmaps.
 These maps comes in two versions, the fold-out Jakarta City Map which is great for initial orienting to the layout of Jakarta, and the book version Jakarta Jabotadebek Street Atlas which provides more detailed information with a street index.
 These maps can be found in most bookstores in Jakarta.

 The Falk Street Atlas lists major apartment complexes in Jakarta in its indexes well as locates most of them on the map with an “A” symbol in a circle.
 Other useful information on this map are locations of major shopping centers, schools and office buildings.
 This can help you decide which areas of town you want to begin looking in.
 Keep in mind, traffic in Jakarta is heavy; if possible it would be wise to live near places you frequent most often (schools, shops, work).
 It's best to drive to these areas and see for yourself what the area is like.
 It would be a good idea to drive from your intended home area to your future work place during rush hour (both morning and evening) to see what the commute would be like.

-If you do not have someone from your future employer to drive you around to look for an apartment, you can rent a taxi for several days from Silver Bird or Bluebird (the most reputable taxis in Jakarta).
+If you do not have someone from your future employer to drive you around to look for an apartment, you can rent a taxi on a daily basis from Silver Bird or Bluebird (the most reputable taxis in Jakarta).
 These drivers speak enough English to get you safely to your destination and they also know the location of most apartment complexes.
+You could also rent a car and driver.
+When you are speaking with the rental company, specify you will need a driver with a good knowledge of the city who can speak English.

 Buying vs. Leasing

 Since most expats stay for only a few years, they usually choose to lease rather than buy an apartment.
 Apartments in Jakarta are expensive in comparison to other types of housing.
-Apartment owners can either be individuals or the original developers who are represented through a management office.
-If you lease an apartment, you are leasing from the owner of that unit and all legal transactions and contracts are made with the owner.
-In the case of individual apartment owners, the management office for the apartment complex often represents the owner during the initial lease arrangements.
-For more information on condominium see Buying an Apartment
+Apartment owners can either be individuals or the original developers/building owners who are represented through a management office.
+If you lease an apartment that is individually owned and not a unit of the original developers, you are leasing from the owner of that unit and all legal transactions and contracts are made with the owner.
+Typically the sponsoring company will lease the apartment on the employee's behalf so the company will be the “lessee” and the expat will be listed as the tenant.
+For more information regarding buying properties see Buying an Apartment.

 What to Expect in an Apartment

-Exterior of Bona Vista Apatments - JakartaIn general, the better apartment complexes provide similar facilities and services.
+Exterior of Bona Vista Apatments - JakartaIn general, the better apartment complexes provide similar facilities and services as you would expect in your home country.
 Usually complexes have full fitness/recreation facilities (gym, tennis courts and swimming pool), children's playground and a small convenience store on the premises.
 More luxurious complexes may even have a putting and chipping green for golfers.
 A satellite dish or cable television connections are common, though there may be an additional charge for the service.
-A single phone line is normally provided, and often broadband or dedicated lines for fax/internet.
+A single phone line is normally provided, and often broadband or dedicated lines for internet.

 Apartments, on the whole, are similar to what you would expect in western countries with one exception, the addition of household staff quarters.
 These usually consist of a small bedroom and a bathroom situated off the kitchen and laundry areas.
 It is not air-conditioned (most household staff find air conditioning too cold).
 Some apartments have a separate entrance from the outside which leads directly into the staff's quarters and/or kitchen area.
 In this arrangement, the door between the kitchen and the rest of the house can be locked, yet the household staff still have free access to the kitchen and laundry work areas as well as access to enter or leave the apartment.
 This can be beneficial for your privacy, but can also prove to be an additional security problem since the household staff will probably hold a key.

 Apartments range in size from studio to five bedrooms.
 Penthouses can have up to four bedrooms plus sitting room, living room and terraces.
 The predominant feature of penthouses, besides their larger size, is that they are multilevel.
-Two-bedroom apartments average 125 to 175 square meters and can cost from US$ 1,000 to US$ 3,000 per month.apartment living in Jakarta Three-bedroom apartments average 150 to 300 square meters and can cost from US$ 1,500 to US$ 5,000 per month.
+Two-bedroom apartments average 75 to 150 square meters and can cost from US$ 3,000 to US$ 5,000 per month.apartment living in Jakarta Three-bedroom apartments average 100 to 200 square meters and can cost from US$ 3,000 to US$ 6,000 per month.
 Normally, rent for the entire contract period is paid in advance with the addition of a security deposit.
-Therefore, if your lease is for two years you must pay the entire two years up front.
-This can often be negotiated to pay on a periodic basis.
+Even if you are planning to stay for two years, it is advisable to state in the lease that you will rent for one year with an option to extend giving you an exit option after one year, should it be needed.

 Types of Apartments